Rollan19/Securing-Networks-By-Leveraging-Splunk/command.md

 # Commands Used in the Project
 ### 1. Network Interface Activation

-`ifup ens33`
+      ifup ens33

-<h3>Purpose: </h3> Activates the network interface named "ens33" and initiates the process of obtaining an IP address through DHCP or static configuration.
+Purpose: Activates the network interface named "ens33" and initiates the process of obtaining an IP address through DHCP or static configuration.

 2. Splunk Enterprise Download
 bash